-Simply Butterflies Conservation Center is the first butterfly livelihood breeding and conservation program in Bohol.
-Its main goal is to protect and strengthen the natural environment of the butterflies through plant research, breeding and releasing.
-The Center boasts of a butterfly garden full of flowering plants, a butterfly enclosure, a nature trail, a visitor center, and a restaurant.
+Located in Bilar, the Simply Butterflies Conservation Center is the first butterfly livelihood breeding and conservation program in Bohol.
+Its primary objective is to protect and strengthen the natural environment of butterflies through plant research, breeding, and releasing.
+The center features a butterfly garden filled with flowering plants, a butterfly enclosure, a nature trail, a visitor center, and a restaurant.
 Visitors can explore the center, learn about butterfly conservation efforts, and even purchase framed butterflies and butterfly-related products from the gift shop.
 The Simply Butterflies Conservation Center is a unique attraction that offers an educational and immersive experience for all ages.

 5. Explore Bilar's Cultural and Historical Sites

 Aside from the natural wonders, Bilar also boasts cultural and historical sites that provide insight into the town's heritage.
 Here are a few notable sites to explore:

 5.1 Quezon Plaza: Located in the heart of Bilar, Quezon Plaza is a beautifully landscaped public park dedicated to the memory of former Philippine President Manuel L. Quezon.
 The plaza features lush gardens, manicured lawns, and a statue of President Quezon, offering a peaceful setting for leisurely walks and relaxation.